vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Vibhūti-dvādaśamon 10th of śu. in K. , Vai., Mārg., Phā, or Āṣ.,

-performer should undertake the niyamas (restrictions) of this vrata; fast on 11th and worship Janārdana (image); he should offer worship to the several limbs from the feet (of Vispu) to the head in such forms as 'vibhūtide namah pādau vikośāyeti jānuni'; he should place in front of Vispu image a golden fish in a jar of water; jāgara with stories ( about Vispu) and donate next morning the golden image and jar with prayer 'just as Viṣnu is never bereft of his great manifestations, may you free me from the mire of all the sorrows of samsāra'; he should donate every month the image of each of ten avatāras of Viṣṇu and of Dattatreya and Vyāsa, together with a blue lotus on dvādaśi; after finishing twelve dyādaśis he should donate to the guru or ācārya a layanācala, a bedstead with all appurtenances, a cow, a village (by kingly performer ) or a field ( the village chief) and to other brāhmaṇas cows and garments; this procedure may be followed for three years; he becomes free from sins, saves a hundred pitts &c.; KKV 364-367, HV I. 1057-1060; both quote from Mat.
+performer should undertake the niyamas (restrictions) of this vrata; fast on 11th and worship Janārdana (image); he should offer worship to the several limbs from the feet (of Vispu) to the head in such forms as 'vibhūtide namah pādau vikośāyeti jānuni'; he should place in front of Vispu image a golden fish in a jar of water; jāgara with stories ( about Vispu) and donate next morning the golden image and jar with prayer 'just as Viṣṇu is never bereft of his great manifestations, may you free me from the mire of all the sorrows of samsāra'; he should donate every month the image of each of ten avatāras of Viṣṇu and of Dattatreya and Vyāsa, together with a blue lotus on dvādaśi; after finishing twelve dyādaśis he should donate to the guru or ācārya a layanācala, a bedstead with all appurtenances, a cow, a village (by kingly performer ) or a field ( the village chief) and to other brāhmaṇas cows and garments; this procedure may be followed for three years; he becomes free from sins, saves a hundred pitts &c.; KKV 364-367, HV I. 1057-1060; both quote from Mat.
 100. 1-37 (some versos are different), which are also found in Pad.
 V. 20.
 4-42.
 For the gift called Lavanācala, vide H. of Dh.
 II. p.
 882,

 Mat.
 84, 1-9.
 Virūpākṣavrata-begin on 14th of P. śu.; worship of Siva for